 There are plenty of ways to explore ritual, ceremony, mysticism, mana, and spirituality.
 Channel your powerful inner vibe: be bold, be subtle, be unexpected!
 Click here to read more.

-BYOB - Bring your own water bottle!
+BYOB - Bring your own water bottle

-Buy once, buy well (or borrow)
+Buy well, buy once (or borrow)

-Think about what goes into your products that you buy and whether they will end up in the bin in six months’ time.
+Think about what goes into the products that you buy - will they end up in the bin in six months’ time?
 This website stocks some of the products you should only need to buy once.